in Tampa, FL

-The majority of women choose silicone-gel implants, but both silicone and saline are safe and produce similar results.
-Saline implants require a smaller incision than silicone because the surgeon fills the saline implants after insertion into the breast.
-Many believe silicone implants feel more natural than saline implants, and silicone implants have a lower rupture rate.
+While the majority of women choose silicone-gel implants, both silicone and saline are safe and produce similar results.
+Saline implants require a smaller incision than silicone because the surgeon fills the saline implants after they are inserted into the breast.
+These implants are traditionally considered to create a more augmented appearance.
 Saline implants are FDA approved for women over the age of 18.

-“Gummy Bear” breast implants refer to the most form-stable, highly cohesive silicone-gel implants on the market.
-The nickname comes from the thick, gummy-bear like substance they are made of.
+Gummy bear implants are the most form-stable implants available on the market.
+These implants are made of a highly cohesive silicone-gel substance that makes them reminiscent of gummy bears.
 Unlike previous versions of silicone-gel implants, gummy bear implants do not leak if they are cut or punctured.
-These implants come in both round and anatomical (“tear drop”) shape and have a lower risk of wrinkling or folding because of their thickness.
-Although gummy bear implants are thicker than previous versions, they look and feel very natural.
+These implants are available in round and anatomical shapes and have a lower risk of wrinkling or folding due to their thickness.
+And although gummy bear implants are thicker than previous versions, they look and feel very natural.

 Breast augmentation is very safe when performed under the watch of skilled surgeons like our staff at PREMIERE Center.
 Unfortunately, the risk of local complications is still present.
 These potential complications include: